Dinner guest? Gluttons. Where ever did they put it all?

 With a brittle smile, she tapped her temple.

-Turning to Edward, she said, "This is my reparation, Brother.
-My apology for taking away your freedom.
+Turning to Edward, she said, "This is my reparation, Edward.
 I can only hope it's enough."
 She walked right up to Aro, hand extended.
 "Alice Cullen.
 Clairvoyant extraordinaire."
-With a cocky smile, she added, "Imagine what you could achieve with me in your employ."

 With an expression that bordered on rapture, Aro took her fingers in his, bowing his head.
 His lids lowered, eyes flickering back and forth beneath them, like he was dreaming.
-He swayed, bliss smoothing the papery lines of his face.
+When he finished, he dropped her hand and swayed, bliss smoothing the papery lines of his face.

 "Amazing," he breathed, glancing between Alice and Edward.
 "But why should I give them up, when I could have all three of you — a mind reader, a seer, and a shield?"

 "Look again, Aro," Alice instructed, voice hard.
 "Do you see?"

 Aro's eyes glowed like red-hot coals in his ash-pale face.
 "You lie," he hissed.
 Alice tried to pull her hand from his, but he held on so tight I heard a few creaks.